jkm-mc/randomspawn/README.md

 If Towny is enabled, it's possible to set a minimum distance between random spawns and town blocks, so players don't spawn too close to towns.

+## Installation

+1. Download the latest release from the [releases page](https://github.com/jkm-mc/randomspawn/releases).
+2. Place the downloaded JAR file in your server's `plugins` directory.

 ## Configuration

 You can configure the plugin by editing the `config.yml` files